-If you have some extra time and want to see the most epic waterfall around- head south to Upper Whitewater Falls (above, left).
-It claims to be the tallest waterfall east of the Mississippi River, though there seems to be some controversy surrounding that.
+If you have some extra time and want to see the most epic waterfall around, head south to Jackson County.
+That’s where you’ll find Whitewater Falls.
+It claims to be the tallest waterfall east of the Mississippi River (fun fact!), though there seems to be some controversy surrounding that.

 Our Thoughts and Yours, Too!